-Connect the 3 phases to terminals of the main switch, and the earth to the yellow/green terminal on the main switch side.
+Connect the electrical saupply to the main switch, and the earth to the yellow/green terminal on the main switch side.

-Install on the main line upstream the dryer an overcurrent and earth leakage circuit breaker (I $\Delta n = 0.3A$ .
+Install on the main line upstream the dryer an overcurrent and earth leakage circuit breaker ( $I\Delta n = 0.3A$ .